 Databases and search terms

-A search for relevant articles was conducted on 6 September 2016 using peer-reviewed databases (Medline, Embase, Econlit, CINAHL Plus via EBSCO and Web of Science) and grey literatures (WHO, World Bank, and PAHO).
+A search for relevant articles was conducted on 6 September 2016 using peer-reviewed databases (Medline, Embase, Econlit, CINAHL Plus via EBSCO and Web of Science) and grey literature (WHO, World Bank, and PAHO).
 Our search was restricted to studies published since July 2010, immediately after the period covered by the earlier Acharya et al. (2012) review.
 No language restrictions were applied.
 Full details of our search strategy are available in the supporting information (S1 Table).

 Screening and data extraction